valerio-bozzolan/bbb-render/README.md

 First, download the presentation assets locally.
 The `download.py` script accepts 2 parameters:

 ```
-./download.py PRESENTATION_URL OUTDIR
+./download.py PRESENTATION_URL [OUTDIR]
 ```

-The `PRESENTATION_URL` should be a full URL containing the string `/playback/presentation/2.0/playback.html?meetingId=`.
+The `PRESENTATION_URL` should be a full URL containing the string `/playback/presentation/2.0/playback.html?meetingId=` or `/playback/presentation/2.3/meeting-idasdlol/`.
 This will download the presentation metadata, video footage and slides.

+The `OUTDIR` is optional.
+When you don't provide this, it's automatically generated, in the form of `YYYY-MM-DD-HHIISS-the-video-title`, using the known creation date and the known video title, extracted from the metadata.

 ## Create a GES project